codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

                                                   RedisHandler::class
                                                   ArrayHandler::class
 **sessionCookieName**          ci_session         [A-Za-z\_-] characters only The name used for the session cookie.
+                                                                              The value will be included in the key of the Database/Memcached/Redis session records.
+So, set the value so that it does not exceed the maximum length of the key.
 **sessionExpiration**          7200 (2 hours)     Time in seconds (integer)   The number of seconds you would like the session to last.
                                                                               If you would like a non-expiring session (until browser is closed) set the value to zero: 0